Hicham-O-Sfh/Kosmetika-Beauty-Store/readme.md

-├── firestore.rules              # Firestore security rules — the source of truth, deployed from here ├── firebase.json                # tells the Firebase CLI where the rules live ├── .firebaserc                  # default Firebase project ├── LICENSE
+├── firestore.rules              # Firestore security rules — the source of truth, deployed from here ├── firebase.json                # tells the Firebase CLI where the rules live ├── .firebaserc                  # default Firebase project ├── .gitattributes               # LF line endings everywhere, whatever the local Git config ├── robots.txt
+├── sitemap.xml
+├── LICENSE
+├── todo.md                      # roadmap + the traps you cannot see from the code
 └── readme.md
 ```